LukasNiessen/ArchUnitTS/README.md

 ### Export & Reporting

-Generate beautiful HTML reports for your metrics:
+Generate beautiful HTML reports for your metrics. _Note that this features is in beta._

 ```typescript
 // Export count metrics report